Don't read too much into green shoots, it's a mechanical rebound: Subbarao

 “When the crisis is behind us – and I hope that is soon enough – these problems are going to be much bigger.
 Fiscal deficit is going to be much higher, the debt burden much larger and the financial sector in a worse shape,” he said.

-The World Bank last week projected India's fiscal deficit to rise to 6.6 per cent of GDP in 2020-21 (April 2020 to March 2021) and remain elevated at 5.5 percent in the following year.
-This compares to the 3.5 percent target set by the government.
+The World Bank last week projected India’s fiscal deficit to rise to 6.6% of GDP in 2020-21 (April 2020 to March 2021) and remain elevated at 5.5% in the following year.
+This compares to the 3.5% target set by the government.

 “Our medium-term prospects will depend on how effectively we resolve these challenges,” Subbarao said.

-With India's economic growth in pre-Covid 2019-20 fiscal slipping to the lowest in a decade, global and domestic agencies have indicated a sharp contraction in the GDP in the current fiscal.
-The estimated contraction ranges from 3.2 percent to 9.5 percent.
+With India’s economic growth in pre-Covid-19 2019-20 fiscal slipping to the lowest in a decade, global and domestic agencies have indicated a sharp contraction in the GDP in the current fiscal.
+The estimated contraction ranges from 3.2% to 9.5%.
 This will be the first contraction in four decades.

 Asked whether he sees any positive at all in this grim scenario, he noted that the rural economy has recovered better than the urban economy helped by several factors and the expanded MNREGA provided a lifeline when most needed.